NLnetLabs/draft-ietf-sidrops-prefer-rrdp/draft-ietf-sidrops-prefer-rrdp-01.md

 ### Updates to RFC 8182

-From this phase onwards the updates are applied to section 3.4.1 of [@!RFC8182].
+From this phase onwards the first paragraph of section 3.4.1 of [@!RFC8182] is replaced by the following:

-OLD:
-  When a Relying Party performs RPKI validation and learns about a valid certificate with an SIA entry for the RRDP protocol, it SHOULD use this protocol as follows.

-NEW:
   When a Relying Party performs RPKI validation and learns about a valid certificate with an SIA entry for the RRDP protocol, it MUST use this protocol with preference.

   Relying Parties MUST NOT attempt to fetch objects using alternate access mechanisms, if object retrieval through this protocol is successful.

-  However, as stipulated in section 3.4.5, Relying Parties MUST attempt to use alternative repository access mechanisms, if object retrieval through this protocol is unsuccessful.
+  However, as stipulated in section 3.4.5, Relying Parties MUST attempt to use alternative repository access mechanisms, if object retrieval through RRDP is unsuccessful.

 ### Measurements